numerik11/Irrigation-Controller-ESP8266/README.md

 Add your citys TimeZone eg, "9.5".

-For daylight savings use "Yes", or "No" if no daylight savings is applicable it adds an hour to your timezone if yes.

 API Key: Enter your OpenWeatherMap API key (get a free key from OpenWeatherMap.org).

 5. Once these details are submitted reset again.